FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Evaluation

 \subsubsection{Evaluation Criteria}

-In our study, the process of detecting vulnerabilities in smart contracts can be seen as a binary classification problem.
-The primary objective of our assessment tool is to accurately determine the presence or absence of specific vulnerabilities within a given smart contract.
-This binary classification approach simplifies our evaluation methodology and effectively measures the tool's precision in identifying vulnerabilities.
-The outcomes of this classification are delineated into four distinct categories:
+The primary objective of our evaluation is to assess the effectiveness of the SmartAuditFlow framework in detecting vulnerabilities in smart contracts.
+We approach this task as a binary classification problem: for each contract, the system must determine whether a specific vulnerability is present or not.
+To evaluate the framework’s performance effectively, we design domain-appropriate metrics for smart contract vulnerability detection.
+The classification outcomes are categorized as follows:

-\begin{itemize} [leftmargin=*, itemsep=0pt, parsep=0pt, topsep=0pt, partopsep=0pt] \item \textbf{True Positive (TP)}: The tool correctly identifies a vulnerability in a contract where one exists. \item \textbf{False Positive (FP)}: The tool incorrectly flags a vulnerability in a contract where none exists. \item \textbf{False Negative (FN)}: The tool fails to identify an existing vulnerability in a contract. \item \textbf{True Negative (TN)}: The tool correctly determines that a contract does not contain a vulnerability when it does not. \end{itemize}
+\begin{itemize} \item \textbf{True Positive (TP)}: The framework correctly identifies a vulnerability that exists in the contract, as validated against the ground truth. \item \textbf{False Positive (FN)}: The framework fails to detect a vulnerability that is present in the contract. \item \textbf{False Positive (FP)}: The framework reports a vulnerability that does not exist in the ground truth. \end{itemize}

-Thus, we introduce two metrics: a) recall (sensitivity) = TP/(TP+FN) and b) accuracy = (TP+TN) /(TP+TN+FP+FN).
-Recall measures the tool's ability to detect vulnerabilities when they are present.
-A high recall indicates that the model is good at finding vulnerabilities.
-Accuracy measures the overall correctness of the model's predictions, including both vulnerability detection and absence of vulnerabilities.

-Notably, in our evaluation, the result is considered a TP if the ``rationale" correctly identify the exact position of the vulnerability; otherwise, it is counted as a FP.
-We focus on the accuracy of vulnerability detection and positioning, rather than the correctness of specific vulnerability labels.